event-engine/php-code-generator-cody/README.md

 ## Usage with Event Engine Skeleton

-The following tutorial shows how to connect and use the *Cody* bot with the [Event Engine Skeleton](https://github.com/event-engine/php-engine-skeleton "Event Engine Skeleton on GitHub") to generate PHP code from [InspectIO free version](https://event-engine.io/free-inspectio/ "Free version of InspectIO") event map.
+The following tutorial shows how to connect and use the *Cody* bot with the [Event Engine Skeleton](https://github.com/event-engine/php-engine-skeleton "Event Engine Skeleton on GitHub") to generate PHP code from [InspectIO](https://event-engine.io/free-inspectio/ "Free version of InspectIO") event map.

 > It's important to follow each setup step.
 It requires a specific folder structure to function correctly!